lynlevans/Customer_Rewards/README.md

           So, just a range of 3 months, represented as integers ( one-based for January ), is used to designate the months selected for the calculation.
           An exact 90-day range is not calcuated here.
-          So currently, in May, the last 3 months include March, Apr, May - in leiu today's current date.
+          So currently, in May, the last 3 months include March, Apr, May - in leiu of today's current date.
-          A more fine-grained service can be developed to calculate rewards from Mar 12, 2022 - May 12, 2022, being that today is the 12th.
+          A more fine-grained service can be developed to calculate rewards from Mar 12, 2022 - May 12, 2022, for instance, since today is the 12th.

 ### Tech Stack
-    The service is built using Java 12, SpringBoot 2.6.7.
-    Transaction data is loaded in-memory using H2 DB.
+    *  Java 12
+    *  SpringBoot 2.6.7
+    *  H2 DB
-    Hibernate JPA and ExecutorService are also applied.
+    *  Hibernate JPA
+    *  ExecutorService

-    REST endpoints are available to invoke the service resources, specifically transactions can be added to a customer's history.
+    *  REST endpoints are available to invoke the service resources, specifically transactions can be added to a customer's history.

 ### Build
-`cd CustRewards`
+`cd CustRewards` or <top level project directory>

 `mvn package`